ucsdscheduleplanner/UCSD-Schedule-Planner/README.md

 lacks the ability to generate schedules automatically, requiring users to manually add each of their prospective classes themselves.

 In this project, we attempted to address these concerns.
-UCSD Schedule Planner allows UCSD students to automatically generate schedules given a list of classes that they are interested in.
+Our planning tool allows UCSD students to automatically generate schedules given a list of classes that they are interested in.
 Students can indicate at what times they would prefer certain classes and can specify class priorities.
 All of the